-Walmart Big Save Event Starts Now In Competition With Amazon Prime Day
+Walmart Big Save Event Starts Now in Competition With Amazon Prime Day

-Walmart Big Save Event Starts Now In Competition With Amazon Prime Day 2020
+Walmart Big Save Event Started Yesterday to Compete With Amazon Prime Day 2020

-Amazon Prime Day 2020 is coming, but that's not your only option for scoring big deals!
+Amazon Prime Day 2020 arrives tomorrow, but that's not your only option for scoring big deals this week!
 Launching right now is the Walmart Big Save event ahead of the holiday season.
 The retailer giant announced the sale extravaganza started on at 7 p.m ET on Sunday Oct.
 11 and continue through Oct.
 15.

 The Walmart Big Save event will offer amazing low prices on top items across categories including electronics, home, beauty, fashion and more.
 Receive free two-day shipping on orders over $35 for eligible items.
 Select products may be applicable for free next-day delivery and some will be available for in-store pick-up.